SMSpp-Project/tools/README.md

   separate line, possibly with trailing whitespaces and followed by comment

-`out-cfg` is the output configuration file; it must be different from `in_cfg`, and any existing content in the file is deleted.
+`out-cfg` is the output configuration file; it must be different from `in-cfg`, and any existing content in the file is deleted.

 Then, an arbitrary number of `par-i val-i` pairs is allowed: each `par-i` is checked against the existing parameters in `in-cfg`, and if it is found